-- Here you will find various options to choose, don’t choose them according to your PC’s capabilities.
+- Here you will find various options to choose from, don’t choose them according to your PC’s capabilities.
 Or you leave them unchecked and click continue to save time.

 Now comes the important part.
 The next step decides whether you want to install Ubuntu in dual boot or not.

-- Now select the option “Something else” and click continue.
+- Now select the option “Something else” and click continues.

 Creating Root, Swap and Home Partitions